 Study items to be considered include, but are not limited to:

-1) What enhancements and extensions are needed for the Requirements, Analysis and Design (RAD) methodology defined in Recommendation M.3020, including support for service-oriented architecture concepts?
-What additional frameworks are needed for timely support of new management technologies, including methodologies for definition of representations and concepts and the mappings between them?
+1) What enhancements and extensions are needed for the Requirements, Analysis and Design (RAD) methodology defined in Recommendation ITU-T M.3020, including support for service-oriented architecture concepts?
+What additional frameworks are needed for timely support of future management technologies, such as REST/HTTP, including methodologies for definition of representations and concepts and the mappings between them?

-2) What collaboration inside and outside ITU-T is required to support the generation of both generic and specialized requirements and information models?
+2) What collaboration inside and outside ITU-T is required to support the generation of both generic and specialized information models?

-3) What general requirements and protocol-neutral and protocol-specific generic information models (including the common management services) are required to support further development of management interfaces (e.g. Q, B2B/B2C)?
+3) What general protocol-neutral and protocol-specific information models (including the common management services) are required to support further development of management interfaces (e.g., Q, B2B/B2C)?

-4) What enhancements are required to M.1400 series and M.3100 series Recommendations to support new technologies?
-What tutorial information are needed to introduce the usage of M.1400 series of Recommendations.
+4) What enhancements are required to ITU-T M.1400 series and M.3100 series Recommendations to support future technologies?

-5) What requirements and management information are required to specify service level information models supporting management activities over management interfaces?
+5) What enhancements and extensions to the generic and specialized information models are required to support cloud computing, energy saving, future telecommunication/ICT architectures, capabilities, technologies, applications and services identified by Question D/2?

-6) What enhancements and extensions to the generic and specialized requirements and information models are required to support cloud computing, energy saving, future network, SDN, IoT and IMT 2020, and new network technologies identified by Question 5?
+6) What enhancements to the information model definition are required if AI/ML is applied in network management.

-7) What protocol support is required to exchange information for Web services and XML based management?
+7) What protocol support is required to exchange information for REST/HTTP based management?

 8) What maintenance of existing Recommendations is required?